SirSnolte/Docker/etc/planka_cloudflare-tunnel/install_planka_with_cloudflare_tunnel_SSL-approved.md

-# Installation of Planka with approved SSL-Certificate by Cloudflare Argo Tunnel
+# Installation of Planka, Heimdall and LibreSpeed with approved SSL-Certificate by Cloudflare Tunnel
 Befor you can doing this, you need to complete the first Guide: [Main Guid](https://github.com/SirSnolte/Docker/blob/main/README.md) already done?
 Go a head.

-### Run Planka by Portainer Stack:
+### Run Planka by Portainer Stack (working without SSL Tunnel):

 Go to your Portainer GUI click on Stack:
 Like this: